Health and Social Care Levy

 The Health and Social Care Levy was a proposed tax in the United Kingdom to be levied by the Government of the United Kingdom for extra health spending, expected to be launched in 2023.
-Provision for the tax is given under the Health and Social Care Levy Bill and it is designed to deal with the backlog of patients waiting for treatment following the COVID-19 pandemic as well as to improve social care.
-The tax, which is initially to be raised from a 1.25% increase in National Insurance contributions, was expected to raise £12bn a year.
+Provision for the tax was given under the Health and Social Care Levy Act 2021 (c.
+28) and it was designed to deal with the backlog of patients waiting for treatment following the COVID-19 pandemic as well as to improve social care.
+The tax, which was initially to be raised from a 1.25% increase in National Insurance contributions, was expected to raise £12 billion a year.

 Details of the Health and Social Care Levy were announced in the House of Commons by Prime Minister Boris Johnson on 7 September 2021, with plans for its introduction in April 2023.
 Under the proposals, there was firstly a rise in National Insurance contributions before a separate tax on earned income would have been introduced from 2023, and be calculated in the same way as National Insurance, except that it would also have been paid by those who have reached State Pension Age.
 The new tax would appear on individual payslips.
 At the same time it was confirmed that a share of the tax would also go to the NHS in Scotland, NHS in Wales and Northern Ireland's Health and Social Care system, with an extra £1.1bn for Scotland, £700m for Wales, and £400m for Northern Ireland.